Boulder Valley Ranch Trailhead

+Learn about bringing your dog to OSMP.
 All dogs must be leashed in the Trailhead Leash Area.
-Beyond the trailhead, dog control requirements vary from trail to trail, so carefully watch for dog regulation signs at trailheads and trail intersections, and check the Dog Regulations by Area page before your trip.
+Beyond the trailhead, dog control requirements vary from trail to trail, so carefully watch for dog regulation signs at trailheads and trail intersections.
 On most OSMP trails in this area, dogs must be on a hand-held leash at all times unless they meet the voice and sight control standard and display a City of Boulder Voice and Sight tag.
 Dog excrement removal is required by law.

 There is an abundance of raptors: eagles, northern harriers, red-tailed hawks may be observed.
 Mule deer and coyotes are frequently sighted.
 Many snakes can be found in this area including rattlesnakes and bull snakes.

 Boulder Valley Ranch is home to a fragile plant community on the black "Shale Barren" soils.
-Bell's Twinpod (pictured at right) is a very rare plant that is unique to shale soils of Front Range Colorado.
+Bell's Twinpod is a very rare plant that is unique to shale soils of Front Range Colorado.

 - Present working and historic ranch.